 - 1. Locate your fuel filter and note the direction of fuel flow. - 2.
-Clamp the fuel line on both sides of the fuel filter using fuel line clamps. - 3.
+Clamp the fuel line on both sides of the fuel filter using fuel line clamps and turn fuel shutoff valve to the "OFF" position. - 3.
 Remove the fuel line clips from each side of the fuel filter and remove the fuel filter. - 4.
 Place the new fuel filter in the same direction as the old and place new fuel line clips into place. - 5.
-Remove fuel line clamps referenced in step 2. - 6.
+Remove fuel line clamps referenced in step 2 and turn fuel shutoff valve to the "ON" position. - 6.
 Clean area of any spilled fuel.